openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Downloading public or Intel pre-trained models from [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo), using [Model Downloader](@ref omz_tools_downloader).
 - Downloading from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
-- Train your own model with machine learning tools.
+- Training your own model with machine learning tools.

 Run one of the commands below to find a model to use: